jkingyens/binder/readme.md

 # Defining a Course

-Defining a course is easy.
-It's just a JSON file that tells binder the general navigation hierarchy of your content and gives it basic meta data, like a friendly name, the type of file it is, etc. Example:
+A course is just a JSON file with metadata along with pointers to the resources that make up the course ie) videos.

 ```
 {